-FORM 10-KSB/A
+FORM 10-KSB

-(Amendment No. 1)

-(Mark One)

-[X] ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the fiscal year ended June 30, 2005

-|] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from to

-Commission file number: 000-30489

-LIFELINE THERAPEUTICS, INC.

-(Name of small business issuer in its charter)

-Colorado (State or other jurisdiction of incorporation or organization) 84-1097796 (IRS Employer Identification No.)

-6400 S. Fiddler's Green Circle, #1970 Englewood, Colorado (Address of principal executive offices)

-80111 (Zip Code)

-Issuer's telephone number: (720) 488-1711

-Securities registered pursuant to Section 12(b) of the Exchange Act: None

-Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, Series A \$0.001 par value per share

-(Title of Class)

-Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past twelve (12) months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes [X] No []

-Check if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-B contained in this form, and no disclosure will be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB.

-Yes [X] No []

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]

-Registrant's revenues for the fiscal year ended June 30, 2005 were \$2,353,795.

-The aggregate market value of the voting stock held by non-affiliates of the Registrant based on the average bid and asked prices of the Registrant's Common Stock on September 30, 2005 was \$35,181,942, which excludes 14,122,096 shares of common stock held by Directors, Officers and holders of 5% or more of the Registrant's outstanding Common Stock on that date.
-Exclusion of shares held by any person should not be construed to indicate that such person possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the Registrant, or that such person is controlled by or under common control with the Registrant.
-There is no non-voting common equity of the Registrant.

-The number of shares outstanding of the Registrant's Common Stock, par value \$0.001 per share, as of September 30, 2005, was 22,117,992 shares.
+(Mark Or ne) [X] ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934.
+For the fiscal year en ded June 30, 2005 ] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period fr rom to Commission file nur mber: 000-30489 LIFELINE THERA APEUTICS, INC. (Name of small business Colorado 84-1097796 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 6400 S. Fiddler's Green Circle, #1970 Englewood, Colorado 80111 (Address of principal executive offices) (Zip Code) Issuer's telephone num Securities registered pursuant to Sectio Securities registered pursuant to Sec Common Stock, Series A \$0 n 12(b) of the Exchange Act: None ction 12(g) of the Exchange Act: (Title of C Class) whether the issuer (1) filed all reports required to be filed by Section 13 tod that the registrant was required to file such reports), and (2) has been or 15(d) of the Exchange Act during the past twelve (12) months (or for such subject to such filing requirements for the past 90 days.
+Yes [X] No [ ] registrant's knowledge, in definitive proxy or information statements inc egulation S-B contained in this form, and no disclosure will be contained, to corporated by reference in Part III of this Form 10-KSB or any amendment to Yes [X] No [ ] Indicate e by check mark whether the Registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
+Yes [ ] No [X] Registra ant's revenues for the fiscal year ended June 30, 2005 were \$2,353,795.
+Stock on Se Registrant's power, direct eptember 30, 2005 was \$35,181,942, which excludes 14,122,096 shares s outstanding Common Stock on that date.
+Exclusion of shares held by a gistrant based on the average bid and asked prices of the Registrant's Common of common stock held by Directors, Officers and holders of 5% or more of the my person should not be construed to indicate that such person possesses the cies of the Registrant, or that such person is controlled by or under common at.
+The nur mber of shares outstanding of the Registrant's Common Stock, par value e \$0.001 per share, as of September 30, 2005, was 22,117,992 shares.

-Transitional Small Business Disclosure Format (check one): Yes [] No [X]
+Transitional Small Business Disclosure Format (check one): Yes [ ] No [X]